kbengine/kbengine.github.com/docs/installation.md

 			[root@localhost ~] mysql -ukbe -ppwd123456 -hlocalhost -P3306

-If you want to modify the database name, Modify the databaseName in res\server\[kbengine_defs.xml] of dbmgr section (recommended assets\res\server\[kbengine.xml] overloaded modifications).
+If you want to modify the database name, Modify the databaseName in res\server\[kbengine_defaults.xml] of dbmgr section (recommended assets\res\server\[kbengine.xml] overloaded modifications).